Amazon WAF rule groups - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 • Rule groups that are owned and managed by other services like Amazon Firewall Manager and Shield Advanced.

-Differences between rule groups and web ACLs
+Differences between rule groups and protection pack or web ACLs

 • Rule groups can't contain rule group reference statements.